 We also offer a range of English language courses to help you meet the English language requirement prior to starting your master's programme:

-- 14 weeks English (for IELTS of 5.5 with no more than one skill at 4.5);
+- 20 weeks English (for IELTS of 5.0 with no skill lower than 4.5)

-- 10 weeks English (for IELTS of 5.5 with minimum of 5.0 in writing and no skill lower than 4.5)
+- 14 weeks English (for IELTS of 5.0 with minimum of 5.0 in writing and no skill lower than 4.5)

 - Fee per course (module).
 Refer to the Course Content to see how many courses comprise the full programme.

 Scholarships and bursaries